 For a moment, let’s recall those recurring nightmares.
-You know the ones which left you totally immobilized, sweating and panting, as it approached closer and closer.
+You know the ones that left you totally immobilized, causing you to sweat and pant, as it approached closer and closer.
 Surely it was just a bad dream, after all your screams woke up the entire household.
 But can you be absolutely certain it was just a nightmare, well can you?

 Whoa . . . not so fast child!

-If a dream solely represents actual life experiences, then how do we explain events, places, or people we haven’t actually seen?
+If a dream represents actual life experiences, then how do we explain dreams depicting events, places, or people we’ve never seen before?

 Momentarily, let’s turn to the experts once more.

-They may explain that people have a special video processing center, allowing individuals to have a creative diversion throughout the night, remaining well entertained.
+They may explain that people have a special video processing center, allowing individuals to have a creative diversion throughout the night, keeping us well entertained.

-Ha, ha, you probably know I’m just kidding, right?
+Ha, ha, you probably know that I’m just kidding, right?

-But on a serious note, how can you possibly visualize something you’ve never seen before, and which quite possibly doesn’t even exist?
+But on a serious note, how can you possibly visualize something that you’ve never seen before, and which may not exist?

-If I may, let me propose another possibility.
+If I may, let me propose another scenario.
 What if your conscience is set free during deep sleep, hmmm … this is becoming very interesting.

 This opens up a whole realm of possibilities, now doesn’t it?

 You may have heard stories of individuals being possessed and simply dismissed it as ludicrous.
-But let’s examine some of the possibilities before drawing up a firm conclusion.
+But let’s examine some of the alternatives, before drawing up a firm conclusion.

 Most people agree that good and evil exists.
 To be more precise, we could attribute good thoughts and actions to be the works of God, and evil thoughts and deeds to be the works of the Devil.
 Some would even confide of being tempted by a nagging voice, urging them to commit some hideous and unthinkable deed.